 Methadone was previously the most common medication used for opioid addiction management, with the caveat that it could only be prescribed via a methadone clinic.
 These limitations made it difficult to access medication managed treatment for addiction to opioid drugs.
 The Drug Addiction Treatment Act of 2000 created the option for individual practitioners to be able to apply for a waiver, allowing them to prescribe Suboxone.
 It is important to[be aware that there are still strict regulations these doctors must follow that limit treatment.
 This includes how many patients they are able to treat for addiction to painkillers and other opiates.

-When selecting a Suboxone doctor in Vermont the first thing to do is to research the options that are obtainable and covered by health insurance.
+When searching for a Suboxone doctor in Vermont a good place to start is to research the options that are accessible and covered by your health care insurance.
 Once you have a list of resources that you can afford make sure the physicians are qualified.
-Qualified medical doctors and mid-level practitioners in America must have an X-license to be able to prescribe Suboxone as a medication for opioid addiction treatment.
-Patients should also enroll in additional treatment programs that support recovery, such as outpatient programs, or other evidence-based treatment options to ensure the most effective results while partaking in medication assisted treatment.
+Qualified physicians and mid-level practitioners in the United States must have an X-license to be able to prescribe Suboxone as a medication for opioid addiction treatment.
+These individuals should also offer some sort of supplementary addiction support to ensure success whether that involves outpatient programs, or other evidence-based treatment options to increase success while partaking in medication assisted treatment.

 Alternatives to Suboxone Treatment in Vermont

 Addiction, like other diseases, does not have a cure yet.
 Consequently, there is a lot of contention regarding what the best treatment is.
 The dichotomy of arguments are either that abstinence is the best option or that it is better to be kept alive by Suboxone than to risk overdosing.
 Basically, there isn’t a consensus; however, when following the prescribed instructions of a reliable Suboxone Doctor in Vermont, you have a much greater chance of success.